ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Camera Trigger</strong></td>
    <td>

-Camera shutter will be activated.
+The camera shutter will be activated.
 See more details :ref:`here <common-camera-shutter-with-servo>`.

 .. raw:: html